okta/odyssey/FORMS.md

 The purpose of this document is to outline the spectrum of components required to make up a complete Form.

+**Note:** All code examples are for illustrative purposes only.
+Structure and behavior may change based on subsequent designs for these components.
+There are also opportunities for re-use across components; for example, Form.Title extending from Title.

 ## Inputs

 Inputs are the atomic units around which the following components are built.
 Inputs represent unique controls and are not covered in this document, which seeks to outline the ubiquitous aspects of Forms.

 For the sake of clarity, when an Input component is referenced below, it includes only the concerns that make it unique.
-For example, an Input of the type RadioButtonGroup includes a set of RadioButtons, but not their associated Label, Hint, or Error.
+For example, an Input of the type RadioButtonGroup includes a set of RadioButtons, but *not* their associated Label, Hint, or Error.
 Those components belong to Field.

 ## Field

 Field is the primary component for assembling forms.
 It includes all of the supporting context required by the Input.
+This component would also be responsible for managing the appropriate application of `aria-` attributes and `id` associations between Inputs and their associated elements.

 Because the requirements for both behavior and display of fields are stringent, I recommend that authors not rely on composition to assemble their fields if possible.